 2012 – On June 29, the Norfolk Street United Church building is purchased for $1 million and Lakeside’s community care ministry moves its operations downtown to serve the tangible needs of those living in poverty.
 After months of planning, negotiations, and fundraising; with 1700+ volunteer hours; more than 250 gallons of paint; 230 school backpacks donated and distributed; and 2 tonnes of food collected to stock the shelves in the Food Market, Lakeside HOPE House officially opens its doors on Sept.
 8.

-2013 – With the early departure of the Norfolk Street United Church congregation, a church planting team is formed under the direction of Pastor Graham Singh, and a second campus, Lakeside Downtown, begins to take shape.
+2013 – With the early departure of the Norfolk Street United Church congregation, a church planting team is formed and a second site, Lakeside Downtown, begins to take shape.

 2014 – On Jan.
 5, the first service is held at Lakeside Downtown.